-choose colors for a painting and create harmonious paintings
+how to choose colors for a painting with harmony

 When I was learning to oil paint, I just used the colors the instructor suggested.

-But there were so many colors!
-What colors should be used for each painting?
+But there were so many colors to choose from!
+What colors should be in the next painting?

 how do we choose colors for a painting?